nicfel/Mascot-Tutorial/README.md

 </figure>

 Next, we have to set the dimension of the migration rate parameter.
 A lineage from any of the 4 locations can migrate to 3 (4-1) other locations.
 Overall, we therefor have to estimate 4*(4-1) migration rates and have to set the dimension accordingly.
+The exponential distribution as a prior on the migration rate puts much weight on lower values while not prohibiting larger ones.

 <figure>
 	<a id="fig:example1"></a>